-If you're looking for the best radar detector at the $339 price point, that would be the Escort Passport 8500 X50.
-There's a slew of models in this market segment but after testing them all, the detector I've found to have the best balance of features and performance is the Escort 8500 X50.
+If you're looking for the best radar detector at the under-$300 price point, that would be the Escort Passport 8500 X50.
+There's a slew of models in this market segment but after testing them all, the detector we've found to have the best balance of features and performance is the Escort Passport 8500 X50.

 Once the range-topping Escort, the Passport 8500 X50 is now slotted into the midrange of the lineup.
-It lacks the GPS technology of its upmarket sibling, the Escort Passport 9500ix, but if you're not pestered by red light cameras and can tolerate a few more false alarms, this one will do the job admirably well.
+It lacks the GPS technology of its upmarket siblings, the Escort Passport Max and Max2, but for those not pestered by red light cameras and willing to tolerate a few more false alarms, this one will do the job admirably.

-The Escort Passport 8500 X50 replaced the Escort Passport 8500 model I christened "World's Best Radar Detector" when I first tested it some years back.
-Among Escort's non-GPS models, the Escort Passport 8500 X50 is one notch below the Escort RedLine ($499).
+The Escort Passport 8500 X50 replaced the Escort Passport 8500 model we christened "World's Best Radar Detector" when we tested it for Automobile magazine.
+Among Escort's non-GPS models, the Escort 8500 X50 is positioned below the Escort RedlineXR and Escort Redline.

 Signal strength (proximity to the radar) is indicated audibly by beep-frequency, visually by a bar graph that rises progressively as signal strength increases.
 The radar band—X, K or Ka—is spelled out in the text display, making it simple to comprehend what type of radar you're encountering.
 (In town, an X-band alert will almost certainly be a commercial automatic door opener, all of which operate on police-radar frequencies and account for half of all urban false alarms.)